-There are four card "suits" corresponding to the four seasons; green for northern spring (Mar-May), yellow for northern summer (June-Aug), red for northern autumn (Sept-Nov), and blue for northern winter (Dec-Feb).
+There are four card "suits" corresponding to the four seasons; green for northern spring (March-May), yellow for northern summer (June-August), red for northern autumn (September-November), and blue for northern winter (December-February).
 The season of each card indicates the best time of year to see the associated constellation.
 Each season has three zodiac cards (12 total), corresponding to "face cards" in a standard playing deck.
-These are noted with the word "Zodiac" under the constellation name.
+These are noted with a sun symbol to the right of the constellation name.

-If the constellation is circumpolar from mid-latitudes, a circular symbol is placed to the right of the name; if it falls along the plane of the Milky Way (the galactic equator), a pinwheel symbol is placed to the left of the name.
-In a few cases, both symbols are needed.
+If the constellation is mostly circumpolar from mid-latitudes, a circular symbol is placed to the right of the name; those circumpolar about the southern celestial pole have a similar symbol with an "S" in the middle.
+If a constellation falls along the plane of the Milky Way (the galactic equator), a pinwheel symbol is placed to the left of the name.
 The meaning of the constellation is located along the bottom of the card.
 In some cases, a constellation may have several meanings.
-For example, Bootes is sometimes referred to as the "bear driver", "herdsman", "ox driver", "ploughman", or "hunter"!
+For example, Boötes is sometimes referred to as the "bear driver", "herdsman", "ox driver", "ploughman", or "hunter"!
 One of these is chosen for the card, and the others are listed in the Constellation Guide.

 In order to keep the star symbols simple, I have shown only four star magnitude categories; brighter than 0.5, 0.5-1.5, 1.5-2.5, and dimmer than 2.5.
-As noted earlier, I have tried to keep the limiting magnitude to 4, however in a few cases stars as dim as 5^{th} magnitude are shown (naked eye limitations are \sim 4-5 in suburban locations and \sim 6 under dark skies).
+As noted earlier, I have tried to keep the limiting magnitude to 4, however in a few cases stars as dim as 5th magnitude are shown (naked eye limitations are ~4-5 in suburban locations and ~6 under dark skies).
 The key to the star magnitude is shown in the upper left or right corner.

 Each constellation boundary as defined by the IAU is drawn using dashed lines.
 Any star within these boundaries, whether illustrated on the cards or not, belongs to that constellation.
 The adjacent constellations are listed outside of the boundary to help keep the position of each constellation in perspective.
 In addition, a small square symbol is shown in the bottom left or right of each card; this square represents one square degree of the sky (roughly equivalent to placing four touching full moons in square shape) and is used to give one a sense of scale.
 If the constellation is relatively small, it is enlarged to fill the card space - so the square degree symbol is enlarged as well.
 The brighter stars have been named and colored to show their approximate true color.
 Finally, prominent galaxies, nebula, and star clusters are shown.
 Their common name is given, or their designation in the Messier catalog of deep sky objects.
 For example, the Great Nebula in the sword of Orion is Messier 42, abbreviated M42.
 Brief descriptions of these objects are given in the Constellation Guide.